learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

 Fork and clone this repository, and get your rspec tests to pass.

+You have rake tasks available to you: `rake db:migrate` and `rake db:reset`.
+Don't forget to migrate your database!

 The rspec tests are complete and should not need to change.
 You'll be building migrations and filling in classes to get the tests to pass as described.